-In some instances, PTSD can be so severe, that a veteran suffering from it may qualify for disability.
-This can open doors to more services, but when it doesn’t, veterans should seek out a legal professional who specializes in medical advocacy who can help with obtaining necessary care.
+In some instances, PTSD can be so severe that a veteran suffering from it may qualify for disability.
+Opening doors to more services, veterans should seek a legal professional specializing in medical advocacy who can help obtain necessary care when it doesn’t.

 Veterans face a lot of hurdles in their sacrifice to serve their country.
-Returning from home is often a difficult time, and can be the start of an entirely different struggle even though they are no longer in active duty.
+Returning from home is often tricky and can be the start of an entirely different struggle even though they are no longer in active duty.